pam-exchange/SymantecPAM-SPIX/README.md

 ### Errors During Import

 If a row fails during import, **SPIX** writes that row to a separate error CSV file and appends an **ErrorMessage** column describing the failure.
 Successfully processed rows are not included.
-The script displays the name of the error file.
+The name of the error file is shown on the console.

 # SPIX Password